zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/policy-resource.md

 #### Limitations

-The OIDC policy defines a few internal locations that can't be customized: `/_jwks_uri`, `/_token`, `/_refresh`, `/_id_token_validation`, `/logout`, `/_logout`.
-In addition, as explained below `/_codexch` is the default value for redirect URI, but can be customized.
+The OIDC policy defines a few internal locations that can't be customized: `/_jwks_uri`, `/_token`, `/_refresh`, `/_id_token_validation`, `/logout`.
+In addition, as explained below, `/_codexch` is the default value for redirect URI, and `/_logout` is the default value for post logout redirect URI, both of which can be customized.
 Specifying one of these locations as a route in the VirtualServer or VirtualServerRoute will result in a collision and NGINX Plus will fail to reload.

 {{% table %}}
 |Field | Description | Type | Required |